informalsystems/hermes/guide/src/local_chains.md

 # Start the local chains

-To run the script to start the local chains, open a terminal and navigate to the `ibc-rs` repository folder
+To start the local chains, open a terminal and navigate to the `ibc-rs` repository folder

 ```bash
 cd ibc-rs